dyammons/scrna-seq/analysis-code/monocle3/README.md

 ```

 When done you may want to set your conda config file back to `strict`.
-(Note: `strick` often results in faster solve times, but can be detrimental if installing software from muliple channels; as done above).
+(Note: `strict` often results in faster solve times, but can be detrimental if installing software from muliple channels; as done above).
 ```sh
 conda config --set channel_priority strict
 ```